core-wg/oscore/draft-ietf-core-object-security.md

 # Acknowledgments

-The following individuals provided input to this document: Christian Amsüss, Tobias Andersson, Carsten Bormann, Joakim Brorsson, Thomas Fossati, Martin Gunnarsson, Klaus Hartke, Jim Schaad, Dave Thaler, Marco Tiloca, and Mališa Vučinić.
+The following individuals provided input to this document: Christian Amsüss, Tobias Andersson, Carsten Bormann, Joakim Brorsson, Thomas Fossati, Martin Gunnarsson, Klaus Hartke, Jim Schaad, Dave Thaler, Marco Tiloca, and Mališa Vucinic.

 Ludwig Seitz and Göran Selander worked on this document as part of the CelticPlus project CyberWI, with funding from Vinnova.